plainpicture/picturemaxx-proxy/README.md

 # Picturemaxx Proxy

-This is a tiny proxy, which intercepts picturemaxx multipart responses, searches for a x-embed-url header, rewrites the multipart part, ie. fetches and injects the data from the specified url.
+This is a tiny proxy, which intercepts picturemaxx requests, searches within multipart responses for a x-embed-url header and rewrites the multipart part, ie.  fetches and injects the data from the specified url.
 The x-embed-url should be first header line of the multipart part, but must be at least appear before the content-length header.

 # Why?